skypjack/uvw/README.md

 ## The event-based approach

-`uvw` offers an event-based approach, so resources are small event emitters to which listeners can be attached.<br/>
+`uvw` offers an event-based approach where resources are small event emitters to which listeners are attached.<br/>
-Attaching a listener to a resource is the recommended way to be notified about changes.<br/>
+Attaching listeners to resources is the recommended way to receive notifications about their operations.<br/>
 Listeners are callable objects of type `void(event_type &, resource_type &)`,
 where: